 This is just you being bitter.

-First, fuck you.
+It’s definitely not.
 I was ordered to a month of bed rest immediately following my accident.
 Then I was informed that there’s a wonderful clause in my contract that states if I’m out of the office for more than a week, the office has the right to pay me pro rata for the number of hours I’ve actually billed during my time out.
-Vacation and sick time in my office is sort of “Yeah, it exists, but it’s a little like that sasquatch shit.
+Vacation and sick time in my office is sort of “Yeah, it exists, but it’s a little like that sasquatch rubbish.
 You hear about other people experiencing it, but you never will.”
 Remember back in August when I took my first vacation in 8 goddamn years?
-Well, I paid for that shit when I got back.
+Well, I paid for that when I got back.

 So while I was out, my pay was reduced to approximately less than a third of what I normally make.
 Quite frankly, when you do litigation work that requires you to actually think it doesn’t help anyone if you’re trying to do it while jacked up on so many painkillers that the little yodeling dude on the Price is Right is telling you that everything’s gonna be just wonderful buddy.
-I was a goddamn liability while on the higher level painkillers, and I fucking knew it.
-It would have been way too easy to fuck shit up in my cases where I can heave in the most billables, so I got continuances and extensions from people so I could return to the cases with a clear head after a bit of healing.
-That was the responsible thing to do.
+I was a goddamn liability while on the higher level painkillers, and I knew it.
+It would have been way too easy to mess up in my cases where I can heave in the most billables, so I got continuances and extensions from people so I could return to the cases with a clear head after a bit of healing.
+That was the responsible thing to do whilst I looked for the best thermometer UK to monitor my health so that I could return to work knowing that I was 100%.

-The problem with this is I was, at the same time, being made extremely aware that the office was sending me the piddling shit that only let me get a couple hours of work a day done while I was laid up.
-Shit, guys, the day after the accident I got a call from the office saying they were reassigning a number of my cases from me.
-Losing your caseload is a great thing to happen right before you go into surgery because let me tell you when that shit happens primarily: when a lawyer is about to get shitcanned.
+The problem with this is I was, at the same time, being made extremely aware that the office was sending me the piddling rubbish that only let me get a couple hours of work a day done while I was laid up.
+Seriously, guys, the day after the accident I got a call from the office saying they were reassigning a number of my cases from me.
+Losing your caseload is a great thing to happen right before you go into surgery because let me tell you that happens primarily: when a lawyer is about to get canned.

-Dudes, the billable fucking controls the world, and the billable doesn’t give a shit if you’re vomiting, shitting uncontrollably, have ebola, have cancer, or have had your bones removed by a group of shady third world doctors for some black market aphrodisiac like “Pickled Lawyer Femurs.”
+Dudes, the billable controls the world, and the billable doesn’t care if you’re vomiting, going to the toilet uncontrollably, have ebola, have cancer, or have had your bones removed by a group of shady third world doctors for some black market aphrodisiac like “Pickled Lawyer Femurs.”
 That’s probably a real thing.
 Folks will try anything for an erection.
+They may even decide to look at how online pharmacies like Blink Health can help them to reach this certain “goal”, as they have access to medications like Sildenafil which has been known to help with erectile dysfunction.
+Well, at least it’s good to know that there are options out there that can be considered if needs be.
 But the point is, if you aren’t billing time out you’re particularly worthless, and while this dissuades lawyers from mentally taking care of themselves with time off it also prevents lawyers from physically taking care of themselves by recuperating from injuries and illnesses.

-The best way to heal is to follow doctor advise and rest, guys.
-And you can’t do that if you’re propped up in bed, puking in a bucket, popping over the counter aspirin when you should be taking pain pills, and pounding away on a laptop to get shit done.
+The best way to heal is to follow the advice of a doctor and rest, guys.
+And you can’t do that if you’re propped up in bed, puking in a bucket, popping over the counter aspirin when you should be taking pain pills, and pounding away on a laptop to get stuff done.
 Us legal beagles live in a culture that doesn’t reward this unhealthy behavior because it’s expected.
 Instead, we punish the healthy behaviors because they get in the way of the almighty billable.

-You’re one guy, and your boss may just be a dick.
+You’re one guy, and your boss may just be a fool.

 Cool, but consider the solo who depends on being able to bill time to make their nut and not only keep the office open and the staff paid, but also to keep a roof over his head.
 Man, that’s a guy with the pressure to never get sick or injured, because unlike a small-firm guy like me, who can at least get some money in, for the solo something that keeps him out of the office and the courtroom for a month or more would spell the end of his business…and possibly bankruptcy.